How to Edit and Tag Your Facebook Videos

 Description: This field is for you to describe what’s happening in your video, although frequently videos speak for themselves.

-Click Save when you’re done filling out these fields.
+Click Done Editing when you finish filling out these fields.